serz4862/RESTAPI/Readme.md

 JOI allows us to validate the correctness of the format.

 Nodemon helps to configure the changes in the code and make the update according to that in the server and shows the error and conflicts and it makes the server live and because of that we don't need to run the server all the time whenever we have made a change in the code.
+Nodemon keep a watch on all the files with any type of extension present on the project folder.